Large tree trunk with sprawling exposed roots in forest

-Strong Bases for Health
+Strong Roots for Health

 What influences health the most?